IRCAD/sight/libs/ui/base/README.md

 ### _preferences_

 Mechanism which allows to store and get user preferences and propose them from one application start to an other one.

-- **IPreferences**:  defines the generic interface for preferences services
 - **preferences**: handles user preferences
-- **helper**: internal only, contains various methods used for the preferences handling

 ### _registry_

 - **Action**:  defines the action registry for the graphical interface services
 - **detail**: internal mechanism: provides the instances of the factory registry
 - **macro**: defines the macro which registers internally the user interfaces services
 - **Menu**: defines a registry which handles xml definitions of a graphical menu
 - **MenuBar**: defines a registry which handles xml definitions of a graphical menu bar
 - **ToolBar**: defines a registry which handles xml definitions of a graphical tool bar
 - **View**: defines a registry which handles xml definitions of a graphical generic view manager

 ### _view_